The Training Balance

 Building Load Safely

-The golden rule: Don’t increase Load by more than 5-7 points per week to avoid injury and burnout.
+The usual rule: Don’t increase Load by more than 5-7 points per week to avoid injury and burnout.
+Some athletes can exceed this, but it’s not recommended.

 Progressive Load Building